Home

 Manhattan Recipe

-A Classic Restaurant Drink Recipe
+Classic Restaurant Cocktail Recipe

 The year was 1874.
 A man by the name of Samuel Tilden had just been elected Governor of New York State and a friend of his named Jenny Jerome organized a celebration for him at the Manhattan Club (NYC).